Support the Abortion Care and Training Fund. Give Now

 He was in his first pediatric position after residency at a hospital with the Indian Health Service on the Navajo Nation.
 Within a single month, he’d been called into the emergency department five separate times to help stabilize a child who’d been critically injured in a car crash.
 None of the children had been restrained in car seats or had their seatbelts on.
 The injuries were preventable, and Hoffman — angry at the failures of the systems that work to support children and families — knew he needed to work with the community to spark change.

-“I knew I could, as a pediatrician in the clinic, talk to families and try and educate them, but that only goes so far,” said Hoffman, now a professor of pediatrics at the OHSU School of Medicine and medical director of OHSU Doernbecher Children’s Hospital’s Child Injury and Prevention Program and Tom Sargent Safety Resource Center.
+“I knew I could, as a pediatrician in the clinic, talk to families and try and educate them, but that only goes so far,” said Hoffman, now a professor of pediatrics at the OHSU School of Medicine and medical director of OHSU Doernbecher Children’s Hospital’s Child Injury Prevention Program and Tom Sargent Safety Resource Center.
 “Stepping back and asking where the gaps were, what barriers existed and what assets existed in the community that we could collectively employ to build solutions was an incredibly powerful experience.”

 Benjamin Hoffman wears a navy blazer and a dress shirt with an optimistic smile